David-H-bit/PomoTech/README.md

 - Preferences tab and settings route

 ### Work in Progress
-This project is a work in progress and is not done yet, here are some of the missing parts:
+This project is a work in progress and is not done yet:
-- Responsive design, UX/UI design and additional quality-of-life improvements
 - Local Storage does not work
+- Settings are pretty limited for now

 ## Technologies Used